bloominstituteoftechnology/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [x] Explain what a token is used for.

+      Tokens are used for HTTP authentication to make sure the user is who they say they are.
+Allows users to enter username and PW to obtain a token which allows them access to private resources, without having to provided UN & PW again.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [x] What steps can you take in your web apps to keep your data secure?

+      * Implement private routes to areas of app that are only for registered users.
+      * Use client side auth with JSON Web Tokens which privide the key from the server and allows access if proven the user is who they say they are.
+      * Don't store private data on tokens because they are public.
+So how do they protect passwords?

-- [ ] Describe how web servers work.
+- [x] Describe how web servers work.

+      Web servers process incoming HTTP requests and other protocols.
+The purpose of a web server is to store, process and deliver web pages to clients.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+      * "get"- Create/Read
+      * "post"- Update
+      * "delete" - Delete

 ## Project Set Up